r-wasm/quarto-live/README.md

 ## Documentation

 With this pre-release version, documentation is currently incomplete.
 However, a Quarto website showing some examples of how to use `quarto-live` can be found in the `docs` directory.

+The website output can be found here: https://quarto-live-dev.netlify.app, but the Quarto source code is likely to be more useful for the moment.

 Documentation will be rewritten and expanded before public release.